 Figure 5.
-The default AWIPS D2D window with the simulated ABI menus under "SSEC."
+The default AWIPS D2D window with the simulated ABI menus under "SSEC".

-- Adjust the frames from the default "12" to 64 for longer loops. - Click on "SSEC" on the Menu bar, then click on "Individual bands" to see the list for all the 16 ABI bands as shown on right hand side of Figure 5. - Select a band of your choice and click on the Loop button on the Tool bar in the AWIPS D2D.
-You should see the frames of the selected band loading and looping.
+Adjust the frames from the default '12" to 64 for more complete loops.

+Click on "SSEC" in the menu tab, then click on "Individual bands" to see the menu for all the 16 ABI bands as shown on right hand side of the figure 7.

+Select a band of your choice under "Individual bands" and click on the loop button in the AWIPS D2D.
+You should see the frames of the selected band start loading and looping as it loads.
 To load a different band, go back to "Individual bands" and select a different band.
-Note that bands 1 through 6 (0.47 through 2.25 μm), which covers the visible and near IR regions, show reflectance while bands 7 through 16 (3.9 through 13.3 μm) shows brightness temperature.
-A bi-linear stretch is used to map the brightness temperatures.
+Note that bands 01 through 06 (0.47 through 2.25 μ m) which covers the visible and near IR regions shows reflectance while bands 07 though 16 (3.90 through 13.2 μ m) shows brightness temperature.

-Note that to load two bands at once and then to toggle (or fade) between them is accomplished using the AWIPS "Toggle Image combination" key on the Tool bar.
-After loading the two images, one can use the "." (period on the alphanumeric keypad) to toggle images, or use the "+" and "-" keys to fade an image on top of one another.
+Note that to load two bands at once, and then to toggle (or fade) between them is accomplished using the AWIPS "Toggle combination" key.
+Use the "." (period on the alphanumeric keypad) to toggle images, or use the "+" and "-" keys to fade an image on top of each other.